Add or Edit an Organization User

 • Claimant — Used in Reef Claims (previously known as Class Action) Projects on a Reef Express system; not intended for use in eDiscovery.

-• Password * (required for Standard Authentication only for new Organization Users only) — For a new Organization User entry, specify the password for the new Organization User.
+• Password * (required for new Organization Users only) — For a new Organization User entry, specify the password for the new Organization User.
 The new password must meet the password policy set by a System Administrator or you will see an error when you click OK.
 The current password policy details are displayed for you.
 You can click the icon to show the password in clear text; once the password is shown, you can click to hide the password again.

 • First Name (required) – The first name of the User.
 There are no naming restrictions for this option or the last name.